glimpse-editor/getglimpse-web/content/posts/changing-plans.md

 If these figures are accurate then this would be a good start for us, and it would mean we have [almost doubled the number of downloads](/posts/progress-on-our-first-errata-release/) since 2020-01-31.
 It is also worth remembering that Glimpse Image Editor has only been available to download for a little over three months, we are working with very limited resources, and this project had quite a mixed response from the wider free software community when we first started.

 Planned improvements such as providing a Linux AppImage, packaging the Windows port for the Microsoft Store and porting the application to macOS will boost these numbers further over the course of 2020.
-We also anticipate our active user base will grow as the number of third party download sources increases.
+We also anticipate our install base will grow significantly as the number of third party download sources increases.

 ### GNU/Linux
 Glimpse Image Editor has been downloaded 5229 (+2559) times from Flathub since it was first released, and there have been 4501 requests for updates.
 [Source](https://gitlab.com/ahayzen/flathub-api-stats-generator)